Pecan Pie Cobbler Recipe (An Easy Crowd Pleaser)

 Step-By-Step Instructions For How To Make Pecan Pie Cobbler

-Start by adding the brown sugar to a large bowl and pour the melted butter over the brown sugar.
-Next, add the corn syrup to the bowl along with the eggs and vanilla extract to the pecan pie cobbler mixture.
+Start by adding the brown sugar to a large bowl and pouring the melted butter over the brown sugar.
+Next, add the corn syrup along with the eggs and vanilla extract to the pecan pie cobbler mixture.
 I beat the eggs a little bit before adding them to the mix; that way, it’s easier to mix everything once it’s all in the bowl.

-Roll out the crust into a rectangle and avoid making it too thin.
+Roll out the crust into a rectangle, being careful not to make it too thin.
 Press it into the bottom of a greased casserole dish, but let it sit as it is.
 It doesn’t need to be perfect.
 Stir the pecan pie mixture again and pour half into the casserole dish.
 You will reserve half for the second part of this recipe.

 Tip: I made this once and pressed the crust all the way up the sides of the casserole dish, and it ended up getting a little burnt when I baked it in the oven the first time because it was so thin.

-Take the second pie crust and roll it out into a rectangular shape, and place it on top of the pecan pie mixture.
+Take the second pie crust and roll it out into a rectangular shape.
+Place it on top of the pecan pie mixture.
 Brush a tablespoon of melted butter on the crust (this makes the best buttery cobbler crust).
 Bake the pecan pie cobbler for about 15 minutes or until the top crust is golden brown.

 Remove the pecan pie cobbler from the oven and reduce the oven temperature to 350 degrees.
 Stir the pecan pie filling and pour the remainder over the cooked crust.